 Sudden stops in disbursement flows are rare events, considering the experience and expertise of legislative departments in formulating fiscal measures the right way.
-Thus, it can be remarked that rarely do large-scale government spending programs suffer from legal setbacks due to strict adherence to constitutionally mandated processes.
-Experiencing sudden stops in disbursement flows may alter model dynamics, and results show that preference structures have a role to play.
+Thus, it can be remarked that rarely do large-scale government spending programs suffer from legal setbacks due to strict adherence to constitutional processes.
+Experiencing sudden stops in disbursement flows may alter model dynamics and results show that preference structures have a role to play.
 Though sudden stops in disbursement flows are not modeled probabilistically, results indicate that there are indeed macroeconomic consequences.
-Disbursement shocks are not immediately expansionary but may provide additional sources of growth in output and private consumption.
-What is clear is that even with authorized budget shocks, a sudden stop to disbursement flow will still yield lower government investments.
-Given that stops are ruled out, government investment shocks also have the advantage of increasing public investments much earlier than when implementation delays are present.
+Disbursements shocks are not immediately expansionary but may provide additional sources of growth in output and private consumption.
+What is clear is that even with authorized budget shocks, a sudden stop to disbursement flow will yield lower government investments.
+Given that stops are ruled out, government investment shocks also have the advantage of increasing investment much earlier than when implementation delays are present.

 Aside from implementation delays, other aspects may be of importance in understanding the impact of fiscal policy.
 Leeper, Plante, and Traum (2010) highlighted the importance of accounting for the effects of ballooning debt.
 It also shows the critical role of fiscal policy rules in improving the fit of the model.
-Embedding distortionary elements onto fiscal instruments also yield different responses of key macroeconomic aggregates.
+Introducing distortionary elements in fiscal instruments also yield different responses of key macroeconomic aggregates.

 There are also temporal differences in the way fiscal instruments react to debt.
-Leeper et al. (2010), for instance, pointed out that retiring the debt early-a strategy to prevent destabilizing debt accumulation-may defeat the purpose of stimulating the economy.
-This is also supported by Zubairy (2014) who found that the speed of retiring government debt associated with the stimulus is more important for longer horizons relative to shorter ones.
+LWY, for instance, pointed out that retiring the debt early, a strategy to prevent destabilizing debt accumulation, may defeat the purpose of stimulating the economy.
+This is also supported by Zubairy who found that the speed of retiring government debt associated with the stimulus is more important for longer horizons relative to shorter ones.
 In a related study, Uhlig (2010) pointed out that while fiscal stimulus may yield output gains in the short-run, one must not ignore its cost in terms of future output loss.
-He calculated that for every dollar of extra government spending, about \$3.40 of future output would be lost.
+He calculated that for every dollar of extra government spending, about \$3.40 of future output will be lost.

-The Model
+3. The Model

-The model platform follows Leeper et al. (2010) and Dacuycuy (2016) which are both neoclassical in the sense that markets do not exhibit hints of monopolistic competition leading to nominal rigidities.
+The model platform follows LWY and Dacuycuy (2016), which are both neoclassical in the sense that markets do not exhibit hints of monopolistic competition leading to nominal rigidities.
 This economy consists of a continuum of households and firms.
-Households are not differentiated in terms of skill type and compared with their New Keynesian counterparts.
-They do not have the market power to bargain for higher wages when they offer labor services to firms.
+Households are not differentiated in terms of skill type and compared with their New Keynesian counterparts; they do not have market power to bargain for higher wages when they offer labor services to firms.
 Firms hire labor and capital services at market rates and are assumed to produce final goods.
-Finally, the government is represented by fiscal policymakers.
+Finally, the government is represented by fiscal and monetary policymakers.